Go to content

 Some of the components based on the print guidelines.

-Usability testing revealed UX Copy issues
+Usability testing revealed lots of UX Copy issues

 Setting up clickable areas in the InVision prototype of the Feelgood Web Portal.

 Setting up clickable areas in the Invision prototype.
-It had over 50 screens.

-Developing and designing in the browser
+Designing in the browser while developing

 I tried my best not to waste time, but I went back and forth on too many visual details I should have finished earlier.